-- 11.3 The academy will support pupils who have been victims of cyber bullying by holding formal and informal discussions with the pupil about their feelings and whether the bullying has stopped - 11.4 In accordance with the Education Act 2011, the academy has the right to examine and delete files from pupils' personal devices, e.g. mobiles phones, where there is good reason to do so.
+- 11.1 The academy has a zero-tolerance approach to cyber bullying. - 11.2 The academy views cyber bullying in the same light as any other form of bullying and will follow the sanctions set out in section 13 this policy if they become aware of any incidents. - 11.3 The academy will support pupils who have been victims of cyber bullying by holding formal and informal discussions with the pupil about their feelings and whether the bullying has stopped - 11.4 In accordance with the Education Act 2011, the academy has the right to examine and delete files from pupils' personal devices, e.g. mobiles phones, where there is good reason to do so.
 This power applies to all schools and there is no requirement to have parental consent to search through a young person's mobile phone. - 11.5 If an electronic device is confiscated by a member of staff, and there is reasonable ground to suspect that it contains evidence in relation to a potential criminal offence, the device must be given to the police as soon as it is reasonably practicable. - 11.6 If a staff member finds material that they do not suspect contains evidence in relation to a criminal offence, the Principal will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies.